google/CFU-Playground/docs/source/crash-course/gateware.rst

    end

 ---------------------
-Part 2: nMigen Basics
+Part 2: Amaranth Basics
 ---------------------

-We're now going to dive into nMigen_, a Python based domain-specific language for writing gateware.
+We're now going to dive into Amaranth_, a Python based domain-specific language for writing gateware.
 At the lowest levels, it works much the same as Verilog.
 At the higher levels, it allows all the power of Python to be applied to generalizing, reusing and testing components.